If you don't have Postman installed, you can get it from the Postman apps page.

 In our collection, there are already all the appropriate variables defined in the collection's property dialog (accessible by right-clicking and hitting Edit).
 They have also been given sample values.

-The variables defined in the collection itself
+The variables defined in the Postman collection

 But, you may want to clone these variables into your own Environment for two reasons: